ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetCudaModuleCacheNV.md

 If `pCacheData` is `NULL`, then the size of the binary cache, in bytes, is returned in `pCacheSize`.
-Otherwise, `pCacheSize` **must** point to a variable set by the user to the size of the buffer, in bytes, pointed to by `pCacheData`, and on return the variable is overwritten with the amount of data actually written to `pCacheData`.
+Otherwise, `pCacheSize` **must** point to a variable set by the application to the size of the buffer, in bytes, pointed to by `pCacheData`, and on return the variable is overwritten with the amount of data actually written to `pCacheData`.
 If `pCacheSize` is less than the size of the binary shader code, nothing is written to `pCacheData`, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`.

 The returned cache **may** then be used later for further initialization